What is fundamental analysis?

 Once they've assessed the share's intrinsic value, analysts compare this against the share's current market value.
 If the share's market value is less than their assessment of its intrinsic value, this signals that the market undervalues the share, and it might be a good buy.

-If the opposite is true, and the share's market value is above its intrinsic value, it is likely overvalued by the market — meaning it might be a good time to sell.
-If the stock price and the intrinsic value are equal, it is fairly priced by the market.
+When the opposite is true, and the share's market value is above its intrinsic value, the market is likely overvaluing it.
+Meaning it might be a good time to sell.
+If the stock price and the intrinsic value are equal, the market is fairly pricing the share.

 So, the whole point of financial analysis is simply to make better-informed investing decisions.
-However, it's important to remember that assessments of intrinsic value can be quite subjective, meaning one analyst's 'buy' might well be another analyst's 'sell'.
+However, it's important to remember that assessments of intrinsic value can be quite subjective.
+This means one analyst's 'buy' might well be another analyst's 'sell'.

 Analysts may reach very different conclusions about a share's intrinsic value depending on their analysis, the financial models they use, the data inputs they choose, and their personal views on the economic outlook.